 Refers to all Colored Gemstones except Diamonds.

-Cutting gemstone is called lapidary work, with the cutter referred to as a “Lapidary”.
+Cutting gemstone is call lapidary work, with the cutter referred to as a “Lapidary”.

 Most cutters tend to specialize in certain stones or a group of stones.